 Michael and his wife Candace gave birth to their second son in February of 2008.
 Avery Shaw Richter was born at 27 weeks after Candace spent two weeks in the hospital.
 Shaw was 2 pounds 7 ounces and spent 122 days in Neonatal Intensive Care Unit (“NICU”).
 Like a lot of families, Michael and Candace were not overly familiar with the NICU and that changed quickly.

-Their family had quite a number of challenges while Shaw was in the NICU as they had a 1 year old at home.
-Once they were out of the NICU they realized that our journey was not over.
-Shaw had 2-4 therapies a week.
-They quickly learned that insurance would not cover all of our appointments, and they did not qualify for any other support.
-At that point, they realized that they had to make a choice for their son and they found out that there were other families out there like ours.
+Our family had quite a number of challenges while Shaw was in the NICU as we had a 1 year old at home.
+Once we were out of the NICU we realized that our journey was not over.
+Shaw had 2-4 therapies a week and we quickly learned that our insurance would not cover all of our appointments and we did not qualify for any other support.
+At that point, we realized that we had to make a choice for our son and we found out that there were other families out there like ours.